nhsbsa/immigration-hs/docs/documentation/install/install-the-kit.md

 ## Download the kit as a zip

 The simplest way to get the kit is to <a href="/docs/download" data-link="download">download it as a zip</a>.
 You'll use a new copy of the kit for each new prototype you make.
-That way your prototypes don’t interfere with each other.
+That way your prototypes don't interfere with each other.

 ### Decide where you want to keep your prototypes